LikePhys: Evaluating Intuitive Physics Understanding in Video Diffusion Models via Likelihood Preference

 \subsection{Physics Evaluation in Video Generative Models}

 Some recent works focus on evaluating video generative models.
-A popular branch of methods \citep{zhang2025morpheus, guo2025t2vphysbench, meng2024towards} uses VLM with question–answering templates to assess adherence to physical laws in generated videos.
+A popular branch of methods \citep{guo2025t2vphysbench, meng2024towards} uses VLM with question–answering templates to assess adherence to physical laws in generated videos.
 For example, VideoPhy1/2 \citep{bansal2024videophy, bansal2025videophy2} collect human-annotated synthetic videos and finetune VLM judges to align with human preferences on physical plausibility.
 However, these approaches are subject to visual appearance biases across different generative models \citep{wu2023style} and interpretive variance across prompts and judging templates \citep{gu2024llmjudge}.
-Physics-IQ \citep{motamed2025physicsiq} mitigates these issues through pixel-level pairwise comparisons with ground truth, but it relies on an image-conditioned architecture, and its applicability to text-to-video generation also remains unclear.
+Physics-IQ \citep{motamed2025physicsiq} and Morpheus \citep{zhang2025morpheus} address these issues by comparing generated videos with paired real recordings via pixel/object-mask analyses and by fitting dynamical models to extract physical quantities, then scoring adherence to physical conservation laws, respectively.
+However, they rely on image-conditioned generation, and its extension to text-to-video generation also remains unclear.

-To move beyond these limitations, we take inspiration from the violation-of-expectation paradigm while removing the need for conditional generation or pixel-level alignment.
+To move beyond these limitations and provide an alternative evaluation from a likelihood preference perspective, we take inspiration from the violation-of-expectation paradigm while removing the need for conditional generation or pixel-level alignment.
 Our method adapts the density estimation capability \citep{li2023diffusion} of VDMs and performs pairwise comparisons by directly evaluating sample likelihoods through the denoising loss proxy.
 This design keeps the metric model-agnostic and appearance-agnostic, avoiding confounds from visual artifacts while focusing directly on physics understanding.